TikaFlow/bash-sql/README.md

 > prototype: floor(`x`)

 Returns the largest integer value not greater than `X`.
 Returns NULL if `X` is NULL.

+### from_base64

+> prototype: from_base64(`str`)

+Takes a string encoded with the base-64 encoded rules and returns the decoded result as a binary string.

+The result is NULL if the argument is NULL or not a valid base-64 string.

 ### greatest